ahmostafa147/League-of-Legend-Winning-Prediction/README.md

 * <code class="language-plaintext highlighter-rouge">“damageshare”</code> is the proportion of the team's damage that player dealt
 * <code class="language-plaintext highlighter-rouge">“has_more_kills”</code> states whether or not the player has more kills than their lane opponent.
 It is a boolean that returns either “True” or “False”

-Below is the first 5 rows of our original dataframe:
+Below is the first 5 rows of the dataframe with the columns we needed:

 |    | gameid                | side   | position   | champion   |   result |   kills |   teamkills |   damageshare |
 |---:|:----------------------|:-------|:-----------|:-----------|---------:|--------:|------------:|--------------:|